rapidspeciation/biodiversity_genomics_course/exercises/03_Mapping_to_a_reference_genome.md

 ```
 As a side note, it is good practice to keep your data well organised like this, otherwise things can become confusing and difficult in the future.

-To align our individual we will use ``.
-You might want to first have a look at the options available for it simply by calling ``.
-We are actually going to use ` mem` which is the best option for short reads.
+To align our individual we will use bwa mem (which is the best option for short reads)

 We will use the individual - `wgs1` which we have already trimmed.
 There are two files for this individual - `R1` and `R2` which are forward and reverse reads respectively.